blackshadev/Roadie/README.md

  - HTTPS integration

 ### Change log
+ - 1.0.0  Fixed core lib such that it does not use arguments.caller.callee anymore, this change will ensure compatibility with strict mode and increase performance.
+(This does mean that all webservices can no longer use `this.inherited()`.)
- - Fixed the length calculation where it counts the number of bytes instead of the number of characters.
+ - 0.4.0  Fixed the length calculation where it counts the number of bytes instead of the number of characters.

 ### Routing
 Routing is done with a greedy search algoritm, it "searches" the correct route for you via a route